shill1729/poissonFits/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package provides convenient functions for fitting Poisson distributions, regressions, and processes to count data of some phenomena or events.
 It also contains data-sets for examples of approximately Poisson distributed phenomena.
+These include data-sets named in R as "stormReport", "ENSO", and "atlanticStormsENSO" and "shootings".
+See the internal R documentation for more info and sources.

 ## Installation